OSVVM/OSVVM-Scripts/README.rst

       - Compile (aka analyze) the design into the active library.
     * - simulate <test-name>
       - Simulate (aka elaborate + run) the design using the active library.
-    * - RunTest <test-name>.vhdl
-      - Compile and simulate in one step when <VHDL-file> = <test-name>
     * - include <script-name>.pro
       - Include another project script
     * - build <script-name>.pro
       - Start a script from the simulator.
 It is include + start a new log file for this script.
-    * - TestSuite <test-suite-name>
-      - Identify the current TestSuite.
-If not specified the name is `default`.
-    * - TestCase <test-name>
-      - Identify the TestCase that is active.
-Must match name in the testbench call to SetAlertLogName.

 Running a Simple Test
 --------------------------